 - Daily floss between your teeth to minimize plaque buildup.

-- Regularly schedule dental exam and hygiene appointments to remove stubborn plaque and calculus.
+- Regularly schedule dental exam and hygiene appointments to remove stubborn calculus.
+Plaque can be removed at home, but calculus requires the use of professional instruments.

 Periodontal Treatment Options